ShawnChenXHC/report/report-draft.md

 the Management Report Filters and present challenges for future development as they force to developer to have to deal with multiple systems.

-At this stage, one may be wondering how the "Regions" filter control and others like it are implemented in the Management Report Filters.
+At this stage, one may be wondering how the "Probability" filter control and others like it are implemented in the Management Report Filters.
 Diving into this question reveals the next shortcoming of the Filters the author wishes to highlight.

-### 2.1.2 - A Lack of Modularity
+### 2.3 - A Lack of Modularity

-The DOM element used for the "Regions" filter control within the Management Report Filters has the attribute `data-role` set to the value `report-selection-overlay`.
+The DOM element used for the "Probability" filter control within the Management Report Filters has the attribute `data-role` set to the value `report-selection-overlay`.
 Figure 2.2, which is an excerpt from the `init_report()` function in `reports.js`, shows the attaching of a "click"